 Florentine Klepper is a theatre and opera stage director, who is equally at home in contemporary and classical opera repertoire.

-Her past productions include Tchaikovsky’s Eugene Onegin at Munich’s Prinzregententheater in 2006 and at Oper Halle in 2008.
-Furthermore, she created a production of Mozart’s Zaide for Staatsoper Stuttgart in 2008 and for the Semperoper Dresden staged Monteverdi’s L’incoronazione di Poppea in 2011 and Wagner’s Der fliegende Holländer in 2013.
+Other past productions include Tchaikovsky’s Eugene Onegin at Munich’s Prinzregententheater in 2006 and at Oper Halle in 2008.
+Furthermore, she created a production of Mozart’s Zaide for Staatsoper Stuttgart in 2008 and for the Semperoper Dresden staged Monteverdi’s L’incoronazione di Poppea in 2011 and Der fliegende Holländer in 2013.
 From 2009-2011 she was engaged as director in residence at Theater Basel.
 Remarkable productions during her residency there include Verbrennungen by Wajdi Mouawad, Hexenjagd by Arthur Miller, Das Geisterschiff by Maxi Obexer and Utopia – Vom besten Zustand/eine szenische Installation.
 She also produced works for the stage at Staatstheater Stuttgart, Badisches Staatstheater Karlsruhe and Deutsches Schauspielhaus Hamburg (including Mittwinter by Zinnie Harris).

 Notable productions of contemporary works she has staged include Majakowskis Tod by Dieter Schnebel and Intolleranza 1960 by Luigi Nono for the Staatstheater am Gärtnerplatz in Munich.
 Among others, she directed world premieres at the Luzerner Theater and at the festivals aDevantgarde and Festspiel plus in Munich.
 Furthermore, she created the world premiere of Jörg Widmann’s Monologe für Zwei during the Munich Biennale.
 Her production of the opera Wasser by Arnulf Herrmann was developed in cooperation with Oper Frankfurt, the Munich Biennale and Ensemble Modern, and was performed in Munich and Frankfurt in 2012.